liying-1028/SMODEL/README.md

 ### Note:

-- To reduce your time, we have uploaded our preprocessed data into the folder 'data'.
-You can perform the corresponding steps selectively.
+- To reduce the time required for reproduction, we have uploaded our preprocessed data into the folder `data`.
+Users may directly use these files and skip Step 1 if desired.
 - To reproduce the result, you should use the default parameters.
 For new datasets, we recommend starting with the default configuration (see `Run_SMODEL_real_data.m`).
 Additionally, you may adjust the parameters according to the unique characteristics of your dataset to attain the best possible outcomes.